jkpdino/kestrel/docs/semantics/functions.md

 ### Rule 4: Static Modifier Only in Types

-The `static` keyword can only be used inside struct, class, or protocol declarations.
+The `static` keyword can only be used inside struct or protocol declarations.

 ```
 ERROR: StaticContextPass error